surrealdb/tutorials/community/05-Using_persistent_storage/01-Local_filesystem/README.md

 [[back to top]](#examples)

 ### 5. Kubernetes using persistent volume claim
 This section is about running [SurrealDB](https://surrealdb.com/) in persistent mode on Kubernetes - [minikube](https://minikube.sigs.k8s.io/docs/) in this case.
-Instructions on how to install and run `minikube` can be found in the [official documentation](https://minikube.sigs.k8s.io/docs/start/).
+Instructions on how to install and run `minikube` can be found in the [minikube docs](https://minikube.sigs.k8s.io/docs/start/).

 In order to run on Kubernetes we have to create the following objects:
 - [namespace](#namespaceyaml)